 A stroke is a life-threatening medical illness that occurs when part of the brain’s blood supply is cut off.
 Strokes are a medical emergency that require immediate attention.
 The sooner a stroke victim receives care, the less damage is likely to occur.
 Stroke signs and symptoms The following are the primary symptoms of a stroke … Continue reading Stroke illness

-Atherosclerosis is a potentially fatal disorder in which fatty compounds termed plaques, or atheroma, obstruct arteries.
 These plaques harden and constrict the arteries, decreasing blood flow and oxygen supply to key organs and raising the risk of blood clots, which could block blood flow to the heart or brain.
-Atherosclerosis usually has no symptoms at … Continue reading Atherosclerosis
+Atherosclerosis usually has no symptoms at first, and many people are unaware they have it, but if it progresses, it can lead … Continue reading Atherosclerosis